The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: Modeling Existential Risk and Economic Growth

 \subsubsection{Failure Mode \#1: TAI Does Not Care About Humans}

 This is the most obvious failure mode \citep{Yudkowsky2022}.
 The TAI takes over but is misaligned and does not care about human consumption and survival at all.
+Please note again that there is no ``hostility'' or ``consciousness'' involved in this discussion only a difference in goals between the TAI and humans.
 In this failure mode, the TAI maximizes

 where $C^\dagger$ is some different good than $C$ that humans care about and that keeps them alive.
 For example, in the cartoon ``paperclip maximizer'' scenario \citep{Bostrom2014}, $C^\dagger$ would represent paperclips.
-The TAI, even without being hostile to humans, has the objective of producing an increasing amount of paperclips such that it diverts all energy and materials to this goal depriving humans of their corresponding needs.
-More abstractly, $C^\dagger$ could also be the ever-more-perfectly predicted tokens in a never-ending novel written by an agentic language model.
+The TAI, even without being hostile to humans, has the objective of producing an increasing amount of paperclips such that it diverts all energy and materials to this goal and deprives humans of their corresponding needs.
 Since in the absence of life-sustaining consumption $C$ people die, the unconditional probability of human survival is equal to $M(t)=0$ for $t\geq 0$, and, accordingly, $ET=0$.